Jurisprudence Examination Information

-- registered as a UBC student and in the final year of the pharmacy program.
+- registered as a student pharmacist with the College and in the final year of the pharmacy program at UBC.

 *Note: You must submit your pre-registration application at least one month prior to the JE registration deadline to allow sufficient time to process your application.